graphql/graphql.github.io/src/content/learn/Learn-Schema.md

 ### Union types

-Union types are very similar to interfaces, but they don't get too specify about any common fields between the types.
+Union types share similarities with interfaces; however, they lack the ability to define any shared fields among the constituent types.

 ```graphql
 union SearchResult = Human | Droid | Starship